 One of the biggest ways you can help every Sunday be like Easter Sunday is to let Easter be like every Sunday.

-In February, I attended the grand opening service at Woodstock City Church.
+A few years ago, I attended the grand opening service at Woodstock City Church.
 There were a few special moments in the service to celebrate the brand new building, but when Gavin Adams came out to do the welcome, he said, “Today is going to be like any other Sunday at Woodstock City Church.”

 The rest of the service was intentionally normal.
 Not boring, not bad.
 Just normal.